How to Sell a Condo in Vancouver 1 –

 Most people in Vancouver have a mortgage on their condo.
 Those fortunate people who don’t have a mortgage on their condo, go ahead and skip to Episode 2.

 I Pay A Penalty if I Want to Sell My Condo?
 What?!

 When a borrower gets a mortgage on property the borrower signs a contract (the mortgage) that commits the borrower to pay the lender a series of payments over a specified period of time.
 If the borrower wants to end this contract early, the lender has to be compensated.
 In this case that would be a mortgage penalty.

 Talk to Your Mortgage Lender First, Before Anyone!

-Jessi Johnson of the Jessi Johnson Mortgage Team was kind enough to come meet with me to explain the two types of penalties when a mortgage is ended early.
-For a variable rate mortgage the penalty is generally 3 months interest, which in most cases is not that much because variable rate mortgage interest rates tend to be lower than fixed rate mortgages.
-It can get VERY EXPENSIVE when ending a fixed rate mortgage on your Vancouver condo, because they can be subject to an IRD or Interest Rate Differential.
+Jessi Johnson of the Jessi Johnson Mortgage Team was kind enough to come to meet with me to explain the two types of penalties when a mortgage is ended early.
+For a variable rate mortgage, the penalty is generally 3 months interest, which in most cases is not that much because variable rate mortgage interest rates tend to be lower than fixed-rate mortgages.
+It can get VERY EXPENSIVE when ending a fixed rate mortgage on your Vancouver condo because they can be subject to an IRD or Interest Rate Differential.

 What is an IRD?